• Skip to primary navigation

 These little eggplant rounds are so easy to make and are a wonderful dish for Meatless Mondays and Lenten Fridays.
 Or truly any day of the week.

-I promise you won't miss the meat in here at all.
+I promise you won't miss the meat in here at all in this eggplant parmesan.

 But if you do crave some meat you can also layer some ground beef (or ground turkey or chicken) on top of the sauce and then add the shredded cheese.
 That really does sound like a yummy way to add some protein!